 Since taking the reins in April 2019, Yzerman has made more than a few personnel decisions with the organization’s best interests in mind.

 For one, he opted to retain Jeff Blashill after an abysmal 2019-20 season, which certainly raised some eyebrows.
-It was a savvy move though – Blashill followed through and guided the Red Wings to an improved 2020-21 season, despite numerous injuries, the departure of their best goal scorer, and limited practice time due to the COVID-19 pandemic and the NHL’s compressed schedule.
+It was a savvy move though – Blashill followed through and guided the Red Wings to an improved 2020-21 season.
+That success did not last – Yzerman recently decided to let Blashill go after the team plateaued in 2021-22.

-Elevating Kris Draper to oversee Detroit’s draft strategy and amateur scouting was a smart decision.
-Likewise, new assistant general manager Pat Verbeek raised the collective average of Detroit’s front office hockey acumen.
+In addition, elevating Kris Draper to oversee Detroit’s draft strategy and amateur scouting was a smart decision.
+Likewise, bringing back Nicklas Lidstrom raised the collective average of Detroit’s front office hockey acumen.